 Singers, musicians and music lovers of all skill levels can share their talents in one of our various musical groups.
-Led by our Music Director Irma-Louise Wright and accompanied by our organist Bonnie Copeland, our large Chancel choir sings to the glory of God every Sunday morning at worship with traditional and contemporary hymns and anthems.
+Led by our Music Director Irma-Louise Wright, our large chancel choir sings to the glory of God every Sunday morning at worship with traditional and contemporary hymns and anthems.
 They rehearse Wednesdays at 7:30 p.m. and Sundays at 10 a.m. in our choir room, near the church office.
 Our Wind Ensemble is a small chamber band that is volunteer-led and performs monthly during the worship service.
 And we have 3 Bell Choirs! (two adult and one youth bell choir) that rehearse throughout the week.
-Mondays at 5:45p.m., Tuesdays at 12:30p.m. and the youth bell choir meets Wednesdays at 5:30p.m.
+Mondays at 5:45p.m., Tuesdays at 12:30 p.m. and the youth bell choir meets Wednesdays at 5:30 p.m.
 Join us!

 One of the biggest events we host every year is our annual bazaar in October sponsored by Presbyterian Women.
 All year, our crafters and furniture Friday groups collect, create and repurpose items to sell.
 Sales from the event benefit more than 30 different organizations in the Tampa Bay area and abroad.
 Our entire church family pitches in on bazaar day and the week before during set up.
 There is a job for everyone from cashiering and baking to selling plants, vegetables and crafts.